ShahramShakiba/Lights-p03/README.md

 <br/> <br/>

 > [!IMPORTANT]
->> - It is crucial to grasp that the project incorporates _"Three.js"_ to build a visually stunning 3D environment for experimenting with various lighting effects.
+>> - It is crucial to grasp that the project incorporates _"Three.js"_ to build a visually stunning 3D environment for experimenting with various "Lighting" effects.

 <br/><br/>